HaukeBartsch/3b1b-vis/README.md

 # Visualization programmed in python using 3b1b

-I am collecting some of my attempts of using the python library and manimgl (not the community edition!).
+I am collecting some of my attempts of using the python library and manimgl.

-All scripts where created on a mac book pro using a conda environment (ManimGL v1.7.2).
+All scripts where created on a mac-book pro using a conda environment (ManimGL v1.7.2).

 ```bash
 conda activate 3b1b